cn0047/stash/ed/arc/ddd.md

 A domain object that defines an event (something that happens).

-* Modeling a Domain Event is like writing a news article
+* Modeling a Domain Event is like writing a news article.
-* Publishing a Domain Event is like printing the article on the paper
+* Publishing a Domain Event is like printing the article on the paper.
-* Spreading a Domain Event is like sending the newspaper so everyone can read the article
+* Spreading a Domain Event is like sending the newspaper so everyone can read the article.

 #### DBAL - Database Abstraction Layer.